Finding support for Raynaud’s Disease? Connect with people like you.

-Raynaud’s Disease (RD), also called Raynaud’s phenomenon, is a condition of the cardiovascular system in which the blood vessels contract, restricting the flow of blood, usually in the hands, feet or both.
+Raynaud’s Disease (RD), also called Raynaud’s phenomenon, is a cardiovascular condition that causes blood vessels to contract.
+This restricts blood flow, usually in the hands, feet, or both.
 RD occurs in up to one-third of individuals with lupus.

 Lupus-related Raynaud’s usually results from inflammation of nerves or blood vessels and is triggered by stress or by cold temperatures.
 With Raynaud’s, the tips of the fingers or toes turn red, white, blue or purple.
 This may be accompanied by pain, numbness, or tingling.
 The lips, nose and chin may also be affected.
 The skin may return to a reddish color when warmth allows blood flow to return to the site.